odyskypa/django-weather-app/README.md

         python manage.py runserver
     ```
 11. Shutdown the server by typing `Ctrl + C` for Windows or `Command + C` for MacOS.
-12. Initialize an AWS Elastic Beanstalk repository for handling the appllication.
-Start by executing the following command:
+12. Move inside the `ccbda` folder and initialize an AWS Elastic Beanstalk repository for handling the appllication.
+Start by executing the following commands:
     ```bash
+        cd ./ccbda
         eb init -i
     ```
     - In the instructions appearing select the following options: